Wednesday Argentine Tango Classes

 - Cross-Basic and the “Compass Rose” pattern.

-- No-pivot Style Back Ochos: Getting in and out, 6 & 8 counts to the Cross,
+- Back Ochos: Getting in and out, 4 Count Ocho Pattern

 - Leader’s Rhythmic Counterpoint to Follower’s Ochos